 ANGKASA will assist with the documentation preparation for MOHA, which would take approximately two months for approval.
 If the application is confirmed, a letter of approval from MOHA will be forwarded to the delegate via the Conference Organizer.
 The delegate must then apply for a visa directly at the nearest Malaysia High Commission (supported by the letter from MOHA) and the High Commission will advise on the procedure.
 The visa will be collected at the respective High Commission before entering Malaysia.

 * Please note that the visa is specific on dates for entry and exit only (which is duration of event)

-Up to date details and particulars of visa related information can be found at Immigration Department of Malaysia (www.imi.gov.my) website.
-For further information on visa requirements/application enquiries, please email email@example.com.
+Up to date details and particulars of visa-related information can be found at the Immigration Department of Malaysia (www.imi.gov.my) website.
+For further information on visa requirements and application enquiries, please email email@example.com.